 What personal loan options do I have if I have a low income?

-- A personal loans for small amounts.
-Some lenders and traditional financial institutions offer personal loans for low-income applicants as long as the amount requested is small.
+- Personal loans for small amounts.
+Some lenders and traditional financial institutions offer personal loans for low-income applicants as long as the amount requested are small.

 - Short-term loans.
 Other lenders offer short-term loans with small amounts for those with bad credit and low income.
 You may be eligible to receive up to $2,000 with these loans.
 The term for these can range anywhere from two days to one year.

 - Work and Income advances.
 If you receive Work and Income payments, you may be eligible for prepayment of this benefit.
 However, Work and Income advances are only available if you have an immediate need.
 They are also dependent on how much your partner earns and if you have any other income or assets.
 Contact Work and Income online (using MyMSD) or by phone on 0800 559 009 to see if you qualify.

 - Low-income credit cards.
 Some lenders offer low-income credit cards if you can prove you meet the minimum income requirements, usually at least $15,000 p.a.
 Low-income cards offer many benefits including lower fees, lower interest rates, and even interest-free days.

 - Alternative loan options.
 There is a wide variety of alternative credit options if you have a low income.
 There are payday loans even for those with bad credit or for beneficiaries.
 There are also no-interest loans from Good Shepherd New Zealand as part of their No Interest Loans Scheme (NILS).
 Here, you may qualify for anywhere from $300 to $1,000 and are only responsible for paying back the borrowed quantity, meaning no interest or fees.

 Make sure you consider the following factors when comparing your loan options: